flylee2011/node-cms/README.md

 ## Features

-* use express 4.x && mysql driver
+* use expressjs 4.x && mysql driver
 * use webpack for pack your front-end code
 * HMR and auto reload html for development